syntax-tree/hast-util-menu-state/readme.md

 ## What is this?

-This package is a small utility that get the menu state of an element according to HTML.
+This package is a small utility that get the menu state according to HTML.

 ## When should I use this?